-Students have to achieve Grade 9 at the Higher level of (I) GCSE Mathematics or an A grade at the Higher level of the old (I)GCSE Mathematics specification.
+Students have to achieve Grade 9 at the Higher level of (I) GCSE Mathematics.
 Acceptance onto the Further Mathematics A Level course for students who achieve a grade 8 at GCSE will be at the discretion of the Mathematics Faculty.
-Most University institutions see the Further Mathematics A Level as an advantage for courses such as Mathematics.
-Physics, Astronomy, and Engineering.
+Most university institutions see the Further Mathematics A Level as an advantage for courses such as Mathematics, Physics, Astronomy, and Engineering.